Undergraduate Minor in Machine Learning

 No course in the Machine Learning minor, other than the pre-requisites, may be counted towards another SCS minor.
-Additionally, no more than 24 units for the ML minor can be double counted toward any other major or minor.
+Additionally, at least 33 units must be used for only the Machine Learning minor, not for any other major or minor.

 - 10-401 or 10-601 Machine Learning

 - 36-401 Modern Regression (This course is often oversubscribed, especially for non-statistics majors.
 ML minors should be aware of this and register immediately when slots are available.)